 2. Rogue parking on double yellow lines and outside schools

 Emergencies could come in many forms but the majority are caused by:

-- Flooding (river Dee in spate, feeder burns overflowing, standing water)
+• Flooding (River Dee in spate, feeder burns or gullies overflowing, standing water)

-- Lengthy loss of uitilities (gas, water, electricity)
+• Lengthy loss of utilities (gas, water, electricity)

 The main risk in the CBM area is related to flooding caused by the river Dee or due to excessive rainfall on the hillsides.
 Storm Frank caused considerable problems in 2015 when low areas along the river were flooded and a number of houses had to be evacuated.
 The Deeside golf course was also flooded and out of use for several months as the floodwaters had deposited large amounts of silt from the upstream building site of the new bridge for the Aberdeen Western Peripheral Route.